BIO_s_secmem, BIO_s_mem, BIO_set_mem_eof_return, BIO_get_mem_data, BIO_set_mem_buf, BIO_get_mem_ptr, BIO_new_mem_buf - memory BIO

 Writes to memory BIOs will always succeed if memory is available: that is their size can grow indefinitely.

-Every read from a read write memory BIO will remove the data just read with an internal copy operation, if a BIO contains a lot of data and it is read in small chunks the operation can be very slow.
-The use of a read only memory BIO avoids this problem.
-If the BIO must be read write then adding a buffering BIO to the chain will speed up the process.
+Every write after partial read (not all data in the memory buffer was read) to a read write memory BIO will have to move the unread data with an internal copy operation, if a BIO contains a lot of data and it is read in small chunks intertwined with writes the operation can be very slow.
+Adding a buffering BIO to the chain can speed up the process.

 Calling BIO_set_mem_buf() on a BIO created with BIO_new_secmem() will give undefined results, including perhaps a program crash.